lordraw77/open-automator/README.md

 # rename:

 ### This module is for rename one file or one directory in local in local
-#### In path variable can use F-string sintax for replace with variable loadded in running
+#### In path variable can use F-string syntax for replace with variable loadded in running

 | Parameter Name   | Parameter Description       |
 |-------------|:----------: